rkristelijn/nestjs/README.md

 ## Adding path resolve

+Why?
 We would like to type:

 `import idk from '@src/module'`